timebis/goEpexSpot/README.md

 ![alt text](static/logo400.png)

-This repository facilitates access to electricity Day-ahead EPEX spot prices.
 GoEpexSpot aims to be a comprehensive API client for fetching Day-ahead EPEX SPOT prices using Golang.

 Currently, EPEX SPOT and Nord Pool does not offer a free (or easily accesible) API for non-commercial uses.